Truck Accident Lawyer Dayton, OH

 One of the leading reasons that truck accidents happen is due to driver error.
 The driver may have fallen asleep behind the wheel, experienced a seizure or heart attack, or was suddenly impaired for a different reason.
 A trucker must pay attention to the road at all times, if they are distracted by their phone, radio, food, or something else, they may not be able to observe changing road conditions happening ahead of them.
 Truckers are hauling thousands of pounds of weight, and must not drive too fast otherwise they may not be able to stop in time when needed.

 Truck drivers must be fully trained before they even get behind the wheel of a truck.
-It is important that truckers are not rushed into their role, as they may not be accustomed to how a commercial truck moves.
+Truckers mustn't be rushed into their role, as they may not be accustomed to how a commercial truck moves.
 Such a truck is bulky, boxy, and doesn’t have the same turn radius as other vehicles.
-Understanding the nuances between a passenger vehicle and semi truck will be vital to preventing serious collisions.
+Understanding the nuances between a passenger vehicle and a semi-truck will be vital to preventing serious collisions.
 If a trucker lacked sufficient training and the trucking company put them behind the wheel too soon, then the trucking company may also be liable for the victim’s injuries and damages if a crash occurs.

 Mechanical Failure